 The system must be capable of identifying any unauthorized packets sent into or out of a trusted zone and ensure that the packets are properly blocked and/or trigger alerts.
 Any unauthorized packets must be detected within 24 hours, with the system generating an alert or e-mail for enterprise administrative personnel.
 Alerts must be sent every hour thereafter until the boundary device is reconfigured.
-While the 24-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting, with notification about unauthorized packets in a trusted zone sent within two minutes.
+While the 24-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting.